sbb-design-systems/digital.sbb.ch/src/en/design-system/getting-started/designing/designing.md

 <a id="enter-community"></a>

 ### Join the MS Team Community
 Not a Figma Hero yet?
 Join our <sbb-link variant="inline" type="button" target="_blank" href="https://teams.microsoft.com/l/channel/19%3ac23a8ec66e74476895665eaef367be78%40thread.skype/Figma%2520Selbsthilfegruppe?groupId=6dcd0a69-d490-423c-b318-ea2b5e6d3b7b&tenantId=2cda5d11-f0ac-46b3-967d-af1b2e1bd01a">Figma support group</sbb-link>.
-We will do our best to help you quickly.{.lead}
+We will do our best to help you quickly. {.lead}

 <a id="use-components"></a>

 ### Browse, understand, use components
 After that you can use components in Figma.
-It is recommended that you become familiar with the relevant documentation on this page: <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/lean/overview/">Lean</sbb-link>, <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/mobile/overview/">Mobile</sbb-link>, <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/lyne/overview/">Lyne</sbb-link>, <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/legacy/overview/">Web (Legacy)</sbb-link>.{.lead}
+It is recommended that you become familiar with the relevant documentation on this page: <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/lean/overview/">Lean</sbb-link>, <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/mobile/overview/">Mobile</sbb-link>, <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/lyne/overview/">Lyne</sbb-link>, <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/legacy/overview/">Web (Legacy)</sbb-link>. {.lead}

 <a id="community-assets"></a>

 ### Browse Community Assets
 Community assets are assets/artifacts that you have created in your projects and can possibly be used in other projects.
 With a collection of these assets, others can benefit from your work.
 It doesn't matter if there is already code or just a concept in a Figma file.
 In addition to a short description, a contact is always given where you can get in touch for further information.
-The community assets are contributed and maintained by you. <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/community-assets/catalogue/">Here</sbb-link> you can find out more.{.lead}
+The community assets are contributed and maintained by you. <sbb-link variant="inline" type="button" href="/{{page.lang}}/design-system/community-assets/catalogue/">Here</sbb-link> you can find out more. {.lead}